adlnet/xAPI-Spec/xAPI.md

 	<tr><td><a href="#result">result</a></td><td>Object</td>
 	<td>Result object, further details representing a measured outcome relevant to the specified verb.</td></tr>
 	<tr><td><a href="#context">context</a></td><td>Object</td>
 	<td>Context that gives the statement more meaning.
-Examples: a team the actor is
+Examples: a team the Actor is
 	working with, altitude at which a scenario was attempted in a flight simulator.</td></tr>
 	<tr><td><a href="#timestamp">timestamp</a></td><td>Date/Time</td>
 	<td>Timestamp (Formatted according to <a href="https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations">ISO 8601</a>)